 The Student Counselling Centre

 All students seeking psychological services at the University of Windsor should go to the Student Counselling Centre (SCC), Room 293, CAW Centre.
-The SCC provides assessment, crisis, and short term counselling/psychotherapy.
-If longer term therapy is indicated, the SCC will provide a referral to the Psychological Services and Research Centre (PSRC).
-As of September 2016, the Faculty of Graduate Studies has a part-time counsellor available for students.
+The SCC provides assessment, crisis, and short-term counselling/psychotherapy.
+If longer-term therapy is indicated, the SCC will provide a referral to the Psychological Services and Research Centre (PSRC).
+The Faculty of Graduate Studies also has a part-time counsellor available for students.

 The Psychological Services and Research Centre

 The Psychological Services and Research Centre (PSRC) is a training facility for the University of Windsor’s Doctoral Program in Clinical Psychology.
 The PSRC is a campus and community clinic that provides services to a variety of populations via different training opportunities.
 The PSRC is connected with an international network of Universities that provide opportunities for sharing data and conducting psychotherapy research.
 For decades the PSRC has consisted of a number of houses on Sunset Avenue.
 The PSRC will be moving to newly renovated space in the Winter of 2017.

 Numerous government and community agencies, organizations, hospitals, and mental health clinics in the Windsor and Detroit area provide practicum placements and applied training for graduate students in both the Applied Social and Clinical Programs.
 In the past five years, for example, students in the Applied Social Program have participated in practicum placements in organizations such as the City of Windsor, Campus Police, and the Windsor-Essex Health Unit.
 Students in the Clinical Program have received practicum training at 30 different organizations providing general and specialized mental health services for adults, children, adolescents, and families.